department-of-veterans-affairs/caseflow/docs/prod-squad.md

 1. In the worst case, a single `500` can ruin a veteran's life.
 1. We don't have enough pure DevOps people to ask them to be solely responsible for operating the site.
 1. Operational stability is everyone's responsibility, and having people take turns on prod squad reinforces that.
+1. Although our app is only used during business hours, we need to have slightly expanded ops responsiveness to ensure that any problems that occur are resolved by the time our users come into work.
+(Also, we have users who work outside of EST business hours.)

 We have two alert rotations, staffed by different people: "Business Hours" and "Non-Business Hours".
 Both receive the same alerts.
 Because working outside of regular business hours is more painful, that rotation has more people in it.